LionelDraghi/bbt/docs/features/successfully.md

 ### Scenario : *when I successfully run* a command with successful run

-- When I successfully run `uut --version`
+- When I successfully run `sut --version`
-- Then I get `uut version 1.0`
+- Then I get `sut version 1.0`

 ### Scenario : *when I successfully run* a command with a wrong command line, returns an error status